bitcoin-apps-suite/bitcoin-email/ABOUT.md

-# About Bitcoin Email & THE BITCOIN CORPORATION LTD
+# About Bitcoin Email & The Bitcoin Corporation LTD

 ## The Real Story

-In 2025, frustrated with Bitcoin's descent into unusable "digital gold" with $300 fees and 7 TPS, Richard Boase did something unprecedented: he legally registered "THE BITCOIN CORPORATION LTD" (UK Company No. 16735102).
+In 2025, frustrated with Bitcoin's descent into unusable "digital gold" with $300 fees and 7 TPS, Richard Boase did something unprecedented: he legally registered "The Bitcoin Corporation LTD" (UK Company No. 16735102).

 This isn't a joke.
 It's real.
 Check Companies House.